Continuing on from the last post….

 The stables finally got cleaned out thanks to the acquisition of a few dumpsters and the hiring of a few laborers.
 While stalls one and two were pretty congested when we started to clean them out, nothing really prepared us for the nastiness that was to come.

 One section of the stall has a bunch of old hay bales in it, and for now we’ve left those in place.
-Perhaps the saddest thing we found during this project was the mummified corpse of a cat.
+Perhaps the saddest thing we found during this project was the mummified corpse of a cat (second and third pics).
 It had apparently gotten squished by the mountain of planters.

 We eventually got it all cleaned out and everything into the dumpster.
 Here are the before and after shots.
 (Oh and the plastic bags we left are just full of dirt….that’s right the previous owners put dirt in plastic bags and then stored said dirt on the dirt floor of a stall.
 I have no clue what their intentions were.)

-There was just some old lumber on the floor as well as yet another crushed soda can.
+There was just some old lumber on the floor as well as yet another crushed soda can (third and fourth pics).